What you will learn in this article:

 Pros: They provide great pressure point relief, making them very comfortable — at least at the surface level.
 Like natural latex, synthetic latex mattresses “sleep cool.”
 These latex mattresses are also good at preventing motion transfer.

 Cons: Synthetic latex is produced using a number of petroleum-based chemicals.
 Chemicals you’re going to be breathing in as you sleep.
 It doesn’t last as long as natural latex as it tends to crumble over time.
 They aren’t as available at your local mattress store, so you’ll likely have to purchase online without testing it first.
 Synthetic latex tends to be a more expensive option, though more affordable than natural latex.
-They are heavy, and not convenient to move.
+They are heavy and not convenient to move.

 6. Gel Foam